OPEN MARKET LISTING AND BOOKING HELP SERVICE FOR INDEPENDENT MOVING HELPERS

 #1) TERMS AND CONDITIONS OF USE

+In these TERMS AND CONDITIONS OF USE FOR MOVING HELPERS, the term "you" is referring to "you", the undersigned, the party who signed up for AGMC's free listing and booking help service for independent moving-help contractors.
+The company named "A Great Moving Crew", also termed "AGMC" for short, is the company acting as an "Open Market Listing And Booking Help Service" for your services.
 As a freelance independent contractor, you may choose any policies you want regarding your independent services.
-However, you may only list your services on AGMC's free listing site if you agree to the below defined Terms And Conditions Of Use For Moving Helpers when doing AGMC arranged jobs.
+However, you may only list your services on AGMC's free listing and booking-help site if you agree to these defined Terms And Conditions Of Use For Moving Helpers when doing moving jobs that are helped to be arranged by AGMC.

 #2) HOW THE LISTING SERVICE WORKS